hofin34/modulog/README.md

 After start, enabled agents are created and they collect logs.
 They send these logs to the Core, which saves them in default folder `logs/`.
 This folder and also other properties can be changed in file [SharedSettings.hpp] (in the future will be better config file).
 Modulog also monitors, if agents are not freezed or they didn't crashed.
 If this happened, it is logged.
+You can send custom config string to all agents - it can be useful, when you want to have some shared configs between all agents like same timeouts or something like this.
+You can set this file in [SharedSettings.hpp] variable `sharedAgentsConfig`.
+To find available Modulog arguments, run `./modulog --help`

 ## How to use
 First, you must select, which agents will be compiled in file [agents-to-compile.json] (set "enabled" to true/false)